MRes Politics and International Studies

 *At the discretion of the Director of Studies, part time students may be able to have an extension of three months (giving a total of six months for the dissertation and an overall total registration period of 27 months).
 Students extending into their 3rd academic year may be liable for a pro-rated continuation fee.

-Our MRes programmes are fully recognised by the Economic & Social Research Council (ESRC).
+Our MRes courses are fully recognised by the Economic & Social Research Council (ESRC).

 South West Doctoral Training Centre